-2.2.1 The Napster Crawler

-Because we do not have direct access to indexes maintained by the central Napster servers, the only way we could discover the set of peers participating in the system at any time is by issuing queries for files, and keeping a list of peers referenced in the queries' responses.
+2.2.1 The Napster Crawler Because we did not have direct access to indexes maintained by the central Napster servers, the only way we could discover the set of peers participating in the system at any given time was by issuing queries for files, and keeping a list of peers referenced in the queries' responses.
 To discover the largest possible set of peers, we issued queries with the names of popular song artists drawn from a long list downloaded from the web.

-The Napster server cluster consists of approximately 160 servers; Each peer establishes a connection with only one server.
+Based on our experience and observations, the Napster server cluster consists of approximately 160 servers; each peer establishes a connection with only one server.
 When a peer issues a query, the server the peer is connected to first reports files shared by "local users" on the same server, and later reports matching files shared by "remote users" on other servers in the cluster.
 For each crawl, we established a large number of connections to a single server, and issued many queries in parallel; this reduced the amount of time taken to gather data to 3-4 minutes per crawl, giving us a nearly instantaneous snapshot of peers connected to that server.
 For each peer that we discovered during the crawl, we then queried the Napster server to gather the following metadata: (1) the bandwidth of the peer's connection as reported by the peer herself, (2) the number of files currently being shared by the peer, (3) the current number of uploads and the number of downloads in progress by the peer, (4) the names and sizes of all the files being shared by the peer, and (5) the IP address of the peer.

+The Napster protocol indicates which peers connect to the same server as our crawler (local peers) and which peers connect to other Napster servers (remote peers).
 To get an estimate of the fraction of the total user population we captured, we separated the local and remote peers returned in our queries' responses, and compared them to statistics periodically broadcast by the particular Napster server that we queried.
 From these statistics, we verified that each crawl typically captured between 40% and 60% of the local peers on the crawled server.
 Furthermore, this 40-60% of the peers that we captured contributed between 80-95% of the total (local) files reported to the server.
-Thus, we feel that our crawler captured a representative and significant fraction of the set of peers.

 Our crawler did not capture any peers that do not share any of the popular content in our queries.
 This introduces a bias in our results, particularly in our measurements that report the number of files being shared by users.
-However, the statistics reported by the Napster server revealed that the distributions of number of uploads, number of downloads, number of files shared, and bandwidths reported for all remote users were quite similar to those that we observed from our captured local users.
+However, the statistics reported by Napster revealed that the distributions of number of uploads, number of downloads, number of files shared, and bandwidths reported for all remote users were quite similar to those that we observed from our captured local users.
+These statistics are reported by regular Napster file-sharing software.